vikc07/mysqlbackup/README.md

  "exclude" certain databases
 2) `mysqlbackup` will create one backup file per database which is automatically `gzip` compressed and has timestamp in the name
-3) `mysqlbackup` logs all the activity in the backend in plain text log files and allows ability to adjust logging level which is extremely handy for audit and troubleshooting
+3) `mysqlbackup` logs all the activity in the backend in plain text log files and provides an ability to adjust logging level which is extremely handy for audit and troubleshooting

 Usually, one would create some sort of script on top of `mysqldump` to accomplish all of that. `mysqlbackup` takes